News from the Weake Lab

 Our cells have a molecular clock that maintains 24 hour rhythmns for many biological functions, and this clock seems to have particularly important functions in the cells in the eye that sense and respond to light.
 Juan Pablo (Jupa) Jauregui-Lozano developed and improved genetic approaches to profile the transcriptome and epigenome of photoreceptor cells (see Genetics for a description of this approach) to show that the activity of the clock transcription factors, Clock and Cycle, changes in photoreceptors as they age.
 He also showed that disrupting the molecular clock in photoreceptors has major impacts on expression of many genes and causes premature retinal generation.
 These studies were published in Plos Genetics and suggest that maintaining the function of the circadian clock might be important to protect the aging eye from damage and disease.

-Eliana Torres-Zelada is now a postdoctoral researcher in Melissa Harrison's lab at the University of Wisconsin-Madison, Spencer Escobedo is working as a Scientist for PHCS Assay Development at Roche Tissue Diagnostics in Arizona, and Juan Pablo (Jupa) Jauregui-Lozano has started as a Bioinformatics Programmer 3 in the lab of Christine Cheng in the Department of Psychiatry, School of Medicine, University of California San Diego.
+Eliana Torres-Zelada is now a postdoctoral researcher in Melissa Harrison's lab at the University of Wisconsin-Madison, Spencer Escobedo is working as a Scientist for PHCS Assay Development at Roche Tissue Diagnostics in Arizona, and Juan Pablo (Jupa) Jauregui-Lozano is working as a postdoctoral researcher with Judith Zaugg at EMBL in Germany.
 We are so proud of all of you!

 Weake Lab picture is featured in Friday Photo gallery on April 29, 2022.

 Friday Photo is a series of weekly photographs chronicling life in the College of Agriculture.

 Fruit flies serve as the model to study the human retina for the team led by Vikki Weake, Department of Biochemistry professor.
 Learn more about this groundbreaking research.